module Kernel

 base

--1 is equal the -10 case.
+-1 is equivalent to the -10 case.

 When converting strings, surrounding whitespace and embedded underscores are allowed and ignored: